writing advice 1

 Sort of like dumpster diving: this looks like it might be useful one day.
 Let's keep it.

-Some writers are able to use little treasures they have invented.
+Some writers are able to use these little treasures they have invented.
 They are usually writers of the pointillist, perhaps even brittle, "aphorist" school of fiction.
 Think Truman Capote.
-But rare is the writer who interrupts the flow of work to look up something they jotted down months or years ago.
+But rare is the good narrative writer who interrupts his flow of work to look up something he jotted down months or years ago.
 Who even remembers what they wrote years ago?
 When you are really writing, the words you need come to you.
 The words the story needs arise from writing it.

 Writing fiction is not in the snippet, the phrase, the sketch, the free-flow exercise.
-It is about really writing a whole piece of narrative with all the components of a story: plot, character development, conflict, mood, worked out.
-The cartoonist Nicole Hollander has a "writing test" typical of those published by people who try to sell writing courses.
+It is about really writing a whole piece of narrative with all the components of a story: plot, character development, conflict, mood, all worked out, all working together.
+The cartoonist Nicole Hollander has a "writing test" typical of those published in magazines by people who are selling writing courses.
 The cartoon begins: "Complete the following sentence and then write 300 more pages..."

 A journal is "complete the sentence".
 A novel is "300 more pages".
 Novels need discipline, concentration, determination, the ability to see a project through though months or years, the ability to recognise good writing from bad, in order to edit and refine, the strategic, god-like view of the narrative as an entire, interwoven system of character, motivation, time and circumstance.
 What part of journal-keeping teaches these?